tominovak33/lapis/README.md

   * Gives objects a unique id
   * Can return failed responses from the server in a promisy fashion ({res:[], err:{code: 404, msg: "error does not exist"})
   * Easily hooked into (this way LapisJS can easily sit on top and also, modules)
+  * Can easily push up new data in a similar way to pulling it down
+  * One php script for bidirectional uploads and requests

 ## Spec (LapisJS)
   * Can be called using async promises